 Today first of all stop at the village of Sairam to discover its ancient and modern tombs.
 Later visit Aisha Bibi mausoleum before continuing to the Taraz city tour the underground mosque and the archaeological complex on Tekturmas Hill.

 Taraz - Talas – Bishkek

 An early start takes you across the border into Kyrgyzstan and first of all stop at the site of the battle of Talas, where Umayyad caliphs fought the Chinese for control of Central Asia.
 Also visit the museum and monument to the Kyrgz hero Manas before continuing to Bishkek.

 Travel to the Cholpon Alta, stopping along the way to explore the Turkic tombs and Burana Tower.
 After lunch in Cholpon Ata, take a walk through the ‘Stone Garden’, a collection of around 2000 petroglyphs dating back as far as 800 B.C.

-This morning continue along the shores of Lake Issy Kul to the picturesque town of Karakol with its many Russian buildings and a wooden church constructed without any nails.
-Dinner tonight is with a local family, so expect some real Krgyz hospitality!
+This morning continue along the shores of Lake Issy Kul passing Scythian burial mounds to the picturesque town of Karakol with its many Russian buildings including a wooden church constructed without any nails.

 Spend a full day in Djety Oguz Gorge.
 There is plenty of time to walk through the gorge then settle into a yurt camp for the night.
 This is a great opportunity to experience a little of the nomadic lifestyle which many Kyrgyz still follow to this day.